-Fluent UI – A New Interactive UI Library in UXPin
+Fluent UI – A Free Interactive UI Library in UXPin

 Try a full set of interactive, ready-made components created by Microsoft and used by hundreds of enterprise companies.
 Build prototypes with the drag-and-drop elements that developers can easily copy.
 Learn more about Fluent UI.

 Fluent UI is an open-source React component library developed by Microsoft.
 It helps teams build accessible, scalable, and usable applications that work across devices (mobile, tablet, desktop) and operating systems (iOs, Android, Windows).

 It’s one of the most popular design systems, preferred by companies that build enterprise solutions.
 It’s well-documented, customizable, and used by Microsoft to build Windows products.
 That’s why it includes pivot tables, charts, and other complex UI components.